liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-5-request-lifecycle.md

 `ContextPath` relative path and extract the target `viewId`<sup>[[5.16](tck-tests.md#5.16)]</sup>.
 If unable to extract a `viewId` from the path throw `javax.portlet.faces.BridgeInvalidViewPathException`<sup>[[5.17](tck-tests.md#5.17)]</sup>.
-- If the bridge is processing for the target view in a render request which occurs in the same portlet mode following another render request in which a redirect occurred and an action, event, or resource request hasn't been processed in the meantime, use the target `viewId` from the prior redirect<sup>[[5.18](tck-tests.md#5.18)]</sup>.
+- If the bridge is processing for the target view in a header request which occurs in the same portlet mode following another header request in which a redirect occurred and an action, event, or resource request hasn't been processed in the meantime, use the target `viewId` from the prior redirect<sup>[[5.18](tck-tests.md#5.18)]</sup>.

 **Note**: depending on the methodology the bridge relies on to encode the target `viewId` in responses the bridge may